Certificate Transparency Monitoring

 Most certificate alerts are routine.
 We send alerts whenever a certificate for your domain appears in a log.
 Certificates expire (and must be reissued), so it is completely normal to receive issuance emails.
 If your domain is listed in the email, along with reasonable ownership and certificate information, then no action is required.

 Additionally, you should check whether the certificate was issued through Cloudflare.
-To view all Cloudflare-issued certificates and backup certificates - which require no additional actions - visit the in the dashboard.
+To view all Cloudflare-issued certificates and backup certificates - which require no additional actions - visit the Edge Certificates page in the dashboard.

 You should take action when something is clearly wrong, such as if you: